Do you need a getaway? Pack your bags and grab the kids, it’s time for an RV camping trip!

 Below we’ve included more fascinating Redwood National Park facts to get you excited about your upcoming RV camping trip!

-- Redwood National Park is one of the only National Parks to offer a series of educational videos for teachers, educators, homeschooled students.
+Redwood National Park is one of the only National Parks to offer a series of educational videos for teachers, educators, and homeschooled students.

-- There are approximately 280 species of birds within the boundaries of Redwood National and State Parks.
-These include red-tailed hawk, warblers, thrushes, jays, woodpeckers, American dipper, owls, and many more.
+There are approximately 280 species of birds within the boundaries of Redwood National and State Parks.
+These include red-tailed hawks, warblers, thrushes, jays, woodpeckers, American dippers, owls, and many more.

 - There’s an incredible variety of wildlife beyond birds at Redwood National Park, too.
 On the coast, you’ll find Pinnipeds like seals and sea lions.
-Cetaceans—whales, dolphins, and porpoises—can be seen off the coast.
-In the interior of the national park, you can see everything from black-tailed deer and Roosevelt elk to gray fox and even the occasional black bear.
+Cetaceans — whales, dolphins, and porpoises — can be seen off the coast.
+In the interior of the national park, you can see everything from black-tailed deer and Roosevelt elk to gray foxes and even the occasional black bear.

-Best Redwood National Park RV Parks and Campgrounds
+Best Redwood National Park Camping Spots for RVers

 Many national parks around the country don’t have RV campgrounds within park boundaries, but not Redwood.